eaggy/zindi/RMB_CPI_nowcasting_challenge/README.md

 `loader.py` - python class for loading from CSV-files and preparation of X and Y data

-`model.py` - main python class to crate models and make predictions of CPI
+`model.py` - main python class to create models and make predictions of CPI

 `sarimax.py` - python class for SARIMAX model